rachit-shah/Code-Quality-Portal/MILESTONE4.md

+# MILESTONE 4

-## Steps to Deploy Our Application on Digital Ocean
+## 1. Steps to Deploy Our Application on Digital Ocean
-* Steps adopted from [this](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uswgi-and-nginx-on-ubuntu-18-04) tutorial
+** Steps adopted from [this](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uswgi-and-nginx-on-ubuntu-18-04) tutorial

 #### Creating Droplet on DigitalOcean
 1. Create an account on Digital Ocean and buy an Ubuntu 18.04 droplet
 2. Add the necessary SSH keys to access the droplet remotely via terminal